Financial-Times/origami/apps/astro-website/src/content/documentation/tutorials/create-a-new-component-part-6.md

 ## Brands

 When we were working on [implementing brand](/documentation/tutorials/create-a-new-component-part-3/#component-brands) variants for our component we noticed that our build server generated different `html` files for us and we could swap between them.
 In storybook we will need to restart our dev server and provide an environment variable.
-To start internal component demos in storybook you will need to run `ORIGAMI_STORYBOOK_BRAND=internal npm run storybook` and similarly for whitelababel you can run `ORIGAMI_STORYBOOK_BRAND=whitelabel npm run storybook`.
+To start internal component demos in storybook you will need to run `STORYBOOK_BRAND=internal npm run storybook` and similarly for whitelababel you can run `STORYBOOK_BRAND=whitelabel npm run storybook`.

 ## TSX template